Hamiltonian formalism for nonlinear Schr\"{o}dinger equations: Nonlinear Schr o dinger Equation

 The cubic nonlinear Schr\"{o}dinger equation

 is one of the most studied nonlinear equations in physics~\cite{Pethick2008, Pitaevskii2016, Powers2016}.
-Here, $u_t$ and $u_{xx}$ are first order time and second order spatial derivative of a classical field $u(x,t)$.
+Here, $u_t$ and $u_{xx}$ are first-order time and second-order spatial derivatives of a classical field $u(x,t)$.
 This equation is completely integrable as a Hamiltonian system, it was solved exactly by the method of the inverse scattering by Zakharov and Shabat \cite{shabat1972exact} (see also \cite{Zakharov:1974zf,novikov1984theory}).
 First, we construct a Lagrangian that gives the nonlinear Schr\"{o}dinger equation as an equation of motion.
 Since the expression \eqref{nls} contains an imaginary part, one needs a Lagrangian with complex terms.
 Note that the Hamilton's equations and corresponding Poisson brackets for the nonlinear Schr\"{o}dinger equation are written in the complex form in integrability literature, see, e.g. \cite{Zakharov:1974zf}.
-Here, we are interested in the construction of a real valued Lagrangian system, therefore, we factorize the nonlinear Schr\"{o}dinger equation to imaginary and real parts by setting $u(x,t)=\phi(x,t) e^{i\theta(x,t)}$ which leads us to two equations of motion
+Here, we are interested in the construction of a real-valued Lagrangian system, therefore, we factorize the nonlinear Schr\"{o}dinger equation to imaginary and real parts by setting $u(x,t)=\phi(x,t) e^{i\theta(x,t)}$ which leads us to two equations of motion